manakor/simple-apache-ant-build-system/README.md

 forward to your contribution to expand it for Java based projects as well.

-[Apache Ant](http://ant.apache.org/ "The Apache Ant project") is needed to be installed, as it's going to perform stripping, packaging and compressing tasks.
+[Apache Ant](http://ant.apache.org/ "The Apache Ant project") is needed to be installed on your computer, as it's going to perform stripping, packaging and compressing tasks.

 ## How to use ##
-Normally, professional teams, try as much as possible to separate Backend code from Frontend, keeping JavaScript, CSS and, quite often, even HTML\* files aside from PHP source code.
-The sample PHP project included into the builder does so as well - we are professionals, aren't we?!
+Normally, professional teams try as much as possible to separate Backend code from Frontend, keeping JavaScript, CSS and, quite often, even HTML\* files aside from PHP source code.
+The sample PHP project included into the builder does so as well.

 Root ``assets/`` directory holds 2 sub-directories, where development and production Frontend resources are kept separated.
-Production part is updated automatically on every new build, however ``development/`` folder is the one, where working source code is actually kept: project JavaScript files are saved in ``assets/development/scripts/`` folder and CSS ones - in ``assets/development/styles``, accordingly.
+Production part is updated automatically on every new build, however ``development/`` folder is the one, where working source code is actually kept: project JavaScript files are saved in ``assets/development/scripts/`` folder and CSS ones &#8212 in ``assets/development/styles``, accordingly.

 As well, project has its root ``core.php`` file, which holds all basic configurations needed to make separation between development and production versions.
-When in production, just put `DEVELOPMENT` constant to ``false`` and latest deploy source files from ``assets/production/`` folder will be loaded.
+When in production, just put ``define('DEVELOPMENT', false);`` and latest deploy source files from ``assets/production/`` folder will be loaded.